UTNkar/documentation/content/ordsys/frontend/views/login.md

-+++
-title = "Login view"
-date =  2021-07-08
-LastModifierDisplayName = "Albin Antti" LastModifierEmail = "albin_antti@hotmail.com"
+---
+title: "Login View"
-weight = 1
+weight: 1
-+++

-The login view is automatically displayed if a user opens the system without being authenticated.
+---

+The Login View is the gateway to the OrdSys for users who have not yet been authenticated.

 ![login view](/images/ordsys/views/login.png)

-If a user is not authenticated, they will first be taken to the login screen.

-The login screen essentially consists of three form fields.
-A drop-down list of **organisations**, which enables a drop-down list of **users** within that organisation and lastly a **password** field.
+Upon attempting to access the system, unauthenticated users are directed to the login screen, which is comprised of the following:

+- A **drop-down list of organizations**: Select your organization from the list.
+- A **drop-down list of users** within the selected organization: Choose your user account.
+- A **password field**: Enter your password to gain access.

-The user accounts are managed by their respective organisation's administrator.
-More on this can be found in the backend section.
+User accounts are under the jurisdiction of their respective organization's administrator, and details on account management can be found in the backend documentation.

 {{% notice info %}}

-Due to a bug, sometimes logging in yields the message "An unknown error occurred, please try again".
-If this happens, try clearing all cookies from the utn.se domain in your browser.
+In case of a login error stating "An unknown error occurred, please try again," a workaround is to clear all cookies related to the utn.se domain from your browser and try logging in again.
 {{% /notice %}}